Niels-Bohr-Institute-XNS-StructBiophys/fit2dcorr/HOWTO_RUN.md

-	(3) data reduction of a sequence of SAXSLAB tiff-files with absolute intensity calibration and background subtraction, images are SAXSLAB data format, containing the data d T t lambda pix_size as xml entries, that are automatically read, integration shall be done in an angular sector (70-280 [deg], 60-140 [pix]) with 25 q-bins, what requires mode av == 0, all non-positive data points will be skipped as well as the first 5 points, parallelization is used via OpenMP (depending on compilation and OS)
+	(3) data reduction of a sequence of SAXSLAB tiff-files with absolute intensity calibration and background subtraction, images are SAXSLAB data format, containing the data d T t lambda pix_size as xml entries, that are automatically read, integration shall be done in an angular sector (70-280 [deg], 60-140 [pix]) with 25 q-bins, what requires mode av == 0, errorbars in subtracted file are computed by error propagation from the sample and background files, all non-positive data points will be skipped as well as the first 5 points, parallelization is used via OpenMP (depending on compilation and OS)